DiSSCo/dissco.github.io/MicroscopeSlides/MicroscopeSlideMassDig.md

 | Standard Deviation (b-a)/6| 105                           | 106                    |
 | Error Rate                | 0.006                                                  |

-*focused testing shows the rate when only digitisation activities are occurring, which is unlikely to be achieved in every day work due to meetings, emails etc.
+*focused testing shows the rate when only digitisation activities are occurring, which is unlikely to be achieved in every day work due to meetings and other interuptions
+*Are these rates for the image capture step?*

 ## Requirements